 Investors won't stand by you and return to your services if your lease renewal process isn't thorough and effective.
 Here's how a property management company should manage the lease renewal process to delight your property owners and residents!

-While flexibility can sometimes be beneficial to renters and property owners, too many month-to-month leases can lead to unstable income and insecurity.
+While flexibility can sometimes benefit renters and property owners, too many month-to-month leases can lead to unstable income and insecurity.
 Month-to-month leases should be a temporary option used for situations that truly call for an additional month, such as the following scenarios:

 - A resident has been out of town and unable to sign a renewal for a new lease term.